LubinKerhuel/hugo/content/post/pitot-build/index.md

 V_pitot = sqrt(max(0,(2/1.2) * P_pitot_cal));
 ```

-The Ground Speed (GPS) and the Air Speed (pitot) measurements are theoretically similar in absence of wind.
+The Ground Speed (GPS COG[^COG]) and the Air Speed (pitot) measurements are theoretically similar in absence of wind.
 In presence of a constant wind, the direction and strength can be estimated combining the airspeed with the ground speed and the plane yaw direction.

 With the wind strength and direction known, the airplane ground speed (GPS) is obtained by adding the projected wind to the aircraft forward direction to the air speed (pitot).
 The figure below presents the air speed in dashed blue.
 The air-speed measurement shows a good sensitivity even at low speed.
 The reconstructed ground speed (thin black line) matches with the GPS ground speed (large grey line) which prove the accuracy of the measurement.
 The estimation of the wind strength and direction is described [below](#wind-estimation).